MARC-Project/MARC_sim/README.md

 MARC sim
 =========
-This package is for ROS simulation on Gazebo.
+The marc_test package is for ROS simulation on Gazebo.

-This package uses a meta-package structure.
-**ackermann_vehicle_description** contains the urdf model file.
+**urdf** file clip contains the urdf model file.
+Currently the package is using `smartcar.urdf.xacro`. `test.urdf.xacro` is an ackermann model on test.
-**ackermann_vehicle_gazebo** is the major package.
-Launch the file _ackermann_vehicle.launch_ to start Gazebo simulation.
-The _config_ folder contains parameter files of Gazebo ros_control plugins.
+**config** file clip contains yaml files which stores parameters of ros controller.
+**launch** file clip contains launch files.

+To launch the simulation, use `roslaunch marc_test diff_smartcar.launch`.